The depots are where the fun starts!

 Palestine Depot Complex

 Shopping at Roundhouse 1909 has never been more pleasurable.
 The quality selection of home décor, clothing, hats, accessories and souvenirs representing the Railroad, Palestine and East Texas is irresistible.
-Jewelry, sculpture, children’s toys and apparel, and books round out a medley of merchandise to memorialize the ride.
+Jewelry, sculpture, children’s toys, apparel and books round out a medley of merchandise to memorialize the ride.

 Rusk Depot Complex

-Rusk Texas is where Texas State Railroad began.
-The Victorian architecture of train depots and homes can be seen while journeying on a route built in 1881 to transport hardwood.
+Rusk is where the Texas State Railroad began.
+This beautiful rock edifice is a compliment to the railroad route built by prisoners in 1883 to transport timber and ore from the penitentiary.
 In 1972, the area was designated a state park to operate tourist excursions between the two cities.

 Mail Car Café

-Built inside a 100 year old Texas & Pacific mail & express car that straddles the rails alongside the depot, the Mail Car Café embraces East Texas cuisine and mouthwatering regional favorites.
+Built inside a 100-year-old Texas & Pacific mail & express car that straddles the rails alongside the depot, the Mail Car Café embraces mouthwatering regional favorites.
 Entrees, snacks and beverages may be savored in an outdoor setting with plenty of shade and cover.

-In the United States, a railway post office, commonly abbreviated as RPO, was a railroad car that was normally operated in passenger service to sort mail enroute, in order to facilitate speed delivery.
-The RPO was staffed by highly trained postal clerks, and was off-limits to the passengers on the train.
-These clerks were issued Smith & Wesson revolvers to discourage theft of the mail.
-From the middle of the 19th century, many American railroads earned substantial revenues through contracts with the U.S. Post Office Department (USPOD) to carry mail aboard passenger trains and the Railway Mail Service enforced a standardized service on RPOs.
+In the United States, a railway post office, commonly abbreviated RPO, was a railcar on a normal passenger run with a staff who sorted mail enroute to facilitate speedy delivery.
+Off limits to passengers, the RPO was staffed by highly-trained postal clerks who were issued Smith & Wesson revolvers to discourage mail theft.
+From the middle of the 19th century, many American railroads earned substantial revenues through contracts with the U.S. Post Office Department (USPOD).
 Why was this so important to the railroad?
-This profitability allowed many railroad companies to maintain passenger routes where the financial losses from moving people were more than offset by transporting the mail.
+The profitability of the mail business allowed many railroad companies to maintain passenger routes where the financial losses from moving people were more than offset by transporting the mail.